neondatabase/neon/docs/core_changes.md

+# Postgres core changes

+This lists all the changes that have been made to the PostgreSQL source tree, as a somewhat logical set of patches.
+The long-term goal is to eliminate all these changes, by submitting patches to upstream and refactoring code into extensions, so that you can run unmodified PostgreSQL against Neon storage.

 1. Add t_cid to XLOG record
 - Why?
   The cmin/cmax on a heap page is a real bummer.
 I don't see any other way to fix that than bite the bullet and modify the WAL-logging routine to include the cmin/cmax.